Komeil1978/grok-py/README.md

 # ntabeta-py

-The Python client library for the ntabeta Prediction Service
+The Python client library for the Grok Prediction Service

 ## Installation